Major Flooding In The Midwest Leaves 2 Dead, 2 Missing

 Rising waters breached levees up and down the Missouri River, and the Army Corps of Engineers noted on Sunday that the threat continues: "the enormous volume of water ... is currently compromising the majority of the federal levee systems along the Missouri River from the confluence of the Platte River to Rulo, Nebraska."

-For communities along the Missouri River, spring floods are no surprise — but their frequency hasn't made them easier to manage.
+For communities along the Missouri River, spring floods are no surprise, but their frequency hasn't made them easier to manage.

 "Upstream and downstream the finger-pointing begins, at the Corps, at Congress, at environmentalist and farmers, at each other," writes columnist Tony Messenger at the St. Louis Post-Dispatch.
 "Part of the historic problem with seasonal flooding in the Missouri River Basin is that everybody acts in their own self interest, particularly when it comes to developing in the floodplain, taking away the land where the water wants to go.
 After floods, we build levees bigger, rather than tearing them down and giving the river room to flow."